-ATA meetings are attended by a variety of health professionals to include, but not limited to, clinicians in private practice, surgeons, trainees as well as clinical and basic science investigators.
-Presentations should follow the ATA suggested time lengths to allow time for speaker introductions and questions and answers at the end of the session (see speaker time limits on page 4).
+The 87th Annual Meeting of the ATA is attended by a variety of health professionals to include, but not limited to, clinicians in private practice, surgeons, trainees as well as clinical and basic science investigators.
+Presentations should follow the ATA suggested time lengths to allow time for speaker introductions and questions and answers at the end of the session (see session time limits on page 4).
 In your introduction, summarize recent findings relevant to the work that you are presenting.
 In your conclusion, be sure to include key take away points for attendees.